miguelfeles/miguelfeles/README.md

 <h1 align="center">Hello 😃, I'm Miguel Feles🇨🇴</h1>
 <p align="justify">
   <em>Welcome to my Data Science GitHub repository!</em><br><br>
-  I'm a passionate data scientist deeply interested in extracting meaningful insights from data and applying machine learning models to solve real-world challenges.
-This repository serves as a comprehensive showcase of my skills, projects, and contributions to the data science community.<br><br>
+I'm a passionate data scientist committed to uncovering meaningful insights from data and leveraging machine learning models to address real-world challenges.
+This repository is a comprehensive showcase of my skills, projects, and contributions to the data science community. 🚀

-  In my work, I use <strong>Dash</strong> and <strong>Plotly</strong> extensively to create interactive web-based data visualizations and dashboards.
-I'm particularly interested in graph models, essential for analyzing relationships and networks in various types of data, providing insightful and actionable information.📊
+My work heavily involves Dash and Plotly, which I use to develop interactive, web-based data visualizations and dashboards.
+These tools enable me to bring data to life and communicate complex insights effectively.
+Additionally, I have a deep interest in graph models, which are invaluable for analyzing relationships and networks within diverse datasets, uncovering actionable patterns and insights. 📊

-  I look for explore programs vith Large Languaje Models
+Currently, I am exploring opportunities to work with Large Language Models (LLMs), as I am fascinated by their transformative potential and excited to integrate them into innovative solutions.
+Whether it’s advancing NLP applications, building robust AI systems, or fostering collaboration within the data science community, I’m driven to make a meaningful impact. 💡
 </p>
 <p align="center">
   <a href="https://www.linkedin.com/in/miguelfeles/">